-The system will calculate a combined grade for students' 1.
+The system will calculate recommended grades for students' 1.
 Participation and 2.
 Performance in the simulation.
-Both of these combined grades will be on a 0 to 100 scale, and will be broken down into subcategories.
+Both of these grades will be on a 0 to 100 scale, and will be broken down into subcategories.
 It is your decision how to integrate these recommended grades into your course (some options are provided below).
 However, we strongly recommend including both participation and performance in students' course grades.
-Sim Points prompts students to behave like their real-world counterparts (e.g., by caring about their own reelection) and ensures a realistic and pedagogically sound simulation.
-1. Performance/Participation (from 0 to 100 points): This score is based on students' achievement of in-game goals and participation.
+The participation grade incentivizes students to lean , remain active in their simulation, and reflect on their experiences.
+The performance grade prompts students to behave like their real-world counterparts (e.g., by caring about their own reelection) and ensures a realistic and pedagogically sound simulation.

+1. Performance (from 0 to 100 points): This score is based on students' achievement of ingame goals and participation.
 Grading performance encourages students to behave realistically, increases the intensity of the simulation, and prompts real politics to occur among students.
 Some examples of these goals are shown in Table 1.